 - 1/2 tsp salt

 - 1 tsp vanilla extract

 - 30 drops stevia extract

-- 2 cups sugar-free blueberry jam I used homemade
+- 2 cups sugar-free blueberry jam (I use homemade)

 Preheat oven to 375F and butter an 8x8 inch baking pan.

-In a large bowl, whisk together oat flour, flax seed meal, all purpose GF flour, erythritol, xanthan gum, baking powder and salt.
+In a large bowl, whisk together oat flour, flax seed meal, all purpose GF flour, Swerve, xanthan gum, baking powder, and salt.

 Press half of mixture firmly into bottom of prepared pan.

 Spread blueberry jam over crust, then sprinkle with remaining flour mixture and press lightly to adhere.

 Bake 20 to 25 minutes, until bubbly and crust is golden brown.
 Remove and let cool in pan.